whisklabs/whisklabs.github.io/connect/index.md

 {:toc}

-# Adding the WhiskConnect script to your product page
+# Adding the WhiskConnect script to your page

 In order to integrate WhiskConnect, you need to include a small piece of JavaScript on your page: